Director: Wes Anderson

 Just 45 minutes from London, Maidstone Studios is the UK’s largest independent studios.
 They are classed as a regional studio facility and have been home to some of the industry’s best-loved television programmes over the years.
 Most recently, it played host to Season 2 of This Time With Alan Partridge (2021), Series 2 of The Split (2020) and Series 2 and 3 of Hetty Feather (2015-2020).

-The Wonderful Story of Henry Sugar (2023) will be released on Netflix on Wednesday 27th September 2023.
+The Wonderful Story of Henry Sugar, Poison, The Rat Catcher and The Swan (2023) were released on Netflix on Wednesday 27th September 2023.

 The Electrical Life of Louis Wain (2022) is a biopic of the English painter who rose to fame at the end of the 19th century.
 Known for his unique paintings of anthropomorphised cats, Wain suffered from poor mental health in his later years and was hospitalised when his family could no longer care for him.